 I think I may've lied on which models M was drooling over after looking at this picture.
 I know it was a red guy and a white or maybe grey guy.
 So maybe it was the guy on the left here and another guy from somewhere else.
 I feel a little bad not knowing which of these Gundams M really likes.
 I'm sorry!

 Outside the Gundam store was a display case with some Star Wars stuff.
 Look at General Grievous!
 He looks so cute!

 I finally took some pictures of the Studio Ghibli section!
 Not only that, but we went inside!
 We hadn't checked out the actual store because of how crowded it had been every time we went here.

 The craftsmanship is just beautiful.
 I was in awe the whole time walking through the store.

 Puzzles!
 Of all shapes and sizes!
-Michael thought of Mom immediately when he saw these, but we didn't see anything that was just a landscape that I thought she would like.
+M thought of Mom immediately when he saw these, but we didn't see anything that was just a landscape that I thought she would like.